TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

    Let's say you want to store a CD with its containing music tracks:
    `CD -- m:n (Intermediate Table) -- Song`.
 The track number may be stored in a field of the Intermediate Table.
-However, the track should be stored as a separate Domain Object, and the connection be realized as `CD -- 1:n -- Track -- n:1 -- Song`.
+However, the track should be stored as a separate domain object, and the connection be realized as `CD -- 1:n -- Track -- n:1 -- Song`.

 Not all combinations of relationship types and their technical persistence are sane.